programadorthi/kotlin-routing/README.md

 // And in any place that have the routing instance call: routing.call(uri = "/login")

+val lastPoppedCall = routing.poppedCall() // The call that was popped after call `routing.pop()`
+val result = lastPoppedCall?.popResult<T>() // To get the result after call `routing.pop(result = T)`
 ```

 ## Compose Animation (compose animation module)

+> This module is just for study or simple compose application.
+> I recommend use Voyager module for more robust application.
 > At the moment Compose Animation has limited targets and is not available to all routing targets

 Are you using Jetpack or Multiplatform Compose that requires animation?
 This module is for you.